xerdin442/imago/README.md

 ### 4. Initialization

+- Start the storage and monitoring services: `npm run compose:up`
-- Start the dev containers `npm run compose:dev`
+- Start the server: `npm run start:dev`
-- Check the logs of the `backend` container on Docker Desktop.
-When the Nest application is fully initialized, the application should be running at: `http://localhost:3000/`
+- When the Nest application is fully initialized, the server should be running at: `http://localhost:3000`
-- If you make changes to the backend code, restart the service using: `npm run compose:restart -- backend`
+> The Nest application runs outside Docker.

 ### 5. Tests